MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 # Oracle workload best practices

-The section strives to address Oracle workloads comprising not only Oracle Databases, but also applications such as Siebel, Peoplesoft, JD Edwards, E-Business Suite or customized Weblogic applications.
+Oracle workloads comprise not only Oracle Databases, but also applications such as Siebel, Peoplesoft, JD Edwards, E-Business Suite or customized Weblogic applications.

-Customers around the globe are looking for hosting Oracle Workloads on Azure.
-For that reason, Microsoft provides solutions for each workload and coherent requirements.
-The most requirements customers asked for are around network and reducing latencies.
-Next to these auto-scaling solutions are asked for enormously.
+Customers around the globe are looking to host Oracle Workloads on Azure.
+For that reason, Microsoft provides solutions for each workload.
+This includes guidance around network and reducing latencies, and also auto-scaling the solutions.

-The section about Oracle Workloads on Azure provides guidance that applies Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.
+The section about Oracle workloads on Azure provides guidance that applies the Azure Well-Architected best practices as the technical foundation for building and operating a highly reliable solution on Azure at-scale.

 ## About Oracle workloads